Special Enrollment Period (SEP)

 Individuals who had employer group health coverage (EGHC) when they became Medicare-eligible at age 65, and opted to continue EGHC, may have delayed enrolling in Part B.

-When their EGHC ends, they may use this period to enroll in Part B without incurring a penalty.
+When their EGHC ends, they may use this period to enroll in Part B and to do so without incurring a penalty.

 Individuals who have EGHC, and an Health Savings Account, to which they want to continue to contribut, may delay both Part A and B until EGHC terminates and they stop contributing to the HSA.